Carriage of Dangerous Goods (CDG/ ADR)

-DVA will be acting on behalf of the Northern Ireland competent authorities in relation to the CDG/ ADR Vehicle Certification aspects of the legislation only.
+DVA will be acting on behalf of the Northern Ireland competent authorities for the CDG/ ADR Vehicle Certification aspects of the legislation only.

 The Health and Safety Executive (NI) is the competent authority for the Carriage of Dangerous Goods (excluding explosives).

 The Department of Justice Firearms and Explosives Branch is the competent authority for vehicles carrying explosives.

 Contact Firearms and Explosives Branch on 028 9052 0057.

 Both competent authorities have appointed DVA to carry out the inspection of vehicles on their behalf.

 Going to the test